biocore/emp/protocols/MetabolomicsLC.md

 1. The swabs were transferred in a 96 well plate (polypropylene-based), and dissolved in 1.0 mL of 9/1 EtOH/H2O.
 The plate was put in an µLtrasonic bath for 30 min, and after 12 hours at 4°C, the swabs were removed from the wells.
 2. The filter samples were dissolved in 1.5 mL of 7/3 MeOH/H2O, and the tubes were put in an µLtrasonic bath for 30 min.
 After 12 hours at 4°C, the filters were removed from the tubes, and the supernatant was collected in a 96 well plate (polypropylene-based).
 3. The bulk samples were dissolved in 7/3 MeOH/H2O, in a volume varying from 600 µL to 1.5 mL depending on the available amounts, and homogenized in a tissue-lyser (QIAGEN) at 25 Hz for 5 min.
 Then, the tubes were centrifuged at 15,000 rpm for 15 min, and the supernatant was collected in a 96 well plate (polypropylene-based).
+4. For the material control samples (bags, filters, and tubes) 3.0 mL of 2/8 MeOH/H2O were added and 1.5 mL were recovered after two minutes, and added as control wells in the 96 well plates (polypropylene-based).

 	After the extraction, the plates were dried with a vaccum concentrator.